adammast/03_Queue_Lab/README.md

 		designer to specify a certain variable type each time the code is written.
 It is similar to an interface in java.

 #### 6. What would the syntax be for dynamically allocating an array of 10 ints, in C++?
+		int* array = new int[10];

 #### 7. What is the purpose of a class destructor in C++?
 Why don't you need them in Java?
+		The class destructor is used to clean up space in memory when something is no longer needed.
+Java automatically does this for you so it is not needed.